pierreforstmann/pgds/README.md

 # pgds

-PostgreSQL extension to gather dynamic statistics
+PostgreSQL extension to gather dynamic statistics on tables

 ## Compiling